ProfSamScott/Schmudoku/README.md

 # Schmudoku
 A sudoku generator and solver.
+Created as an applet c.2010, now runs as an application.